-- 5. Relevant tests/ laboratory data/investigation: Mention relevant laboratory tests /investigation data before & after Adverse Events. - 6.Other relevant history: The relevant medical history of patient including pre-existing medical conditions (e.g., allergies, pregnancy, smoking, alcohol use, hepatic/ renal dysfunction) and concurrent condition, if any. - 7.
-Seriousness of the reaction: If, any adverse drug reaction is serious innature, tick the appropriate reason for seriousness as- - Death: If, the patient died, mention the cause and date of death. - ❖ Life-threatening: If, the patient was at substantial risk of dying at the time of Adverse Events. - Hospitalization /prolongation of existing hospitalization: If, Adverse Events caused hospitalization or increased the hospital stay of the patient. - ❖ Disability: If, Adverse Events resulted in a substantial disruption of a person's ability to conduct normal life functions. - ❖ Congenital anomaly: If, exposure of the drug prior to conception or during pregnancy may have resulted in a birth defect. - ❖ Other medically important condition: When the event does not fit to above conditions, but the event may have put the patient at risk and required medical or surgical intervention to prevent any one of the above conditions. - 8.
-Outcomes: Tick the outcome of the adverse event at the time of reporting as- - ❖ Recovered/resolved: If, the patient recovered/resolved from the adverse event. - ❖ Not recovered/not resolved: If, the patient did not recover/resolve from the adverse event. - ❖ Recovering/resolving: If, the patient is recovering/resolving from the adverse event. - ❖ Fatal: If, the patient died. - ❖ Recovered/resolved with sequelae: If, the patient has completely recovered from the adverse event (mention the date of recovery) or recovered with sequelae (e.g., scar).
+- 1. De-challenge & Re-challenge: Consideration of de-challenge and rechallenge differs for vaccines compared with other medicinal products.
+Vaccines are frequently administered only once or with long intervals, and serious AEFIs often prevent further vaccine administration; hence re-challenge information is only rarely available.
+De-challenge may not be applicable to vaccines, given their long-term immunological effects. - 2.
+Concomitant drugs/ vaccine: The details like dose, route, and frequency of all concomitant drugs should be provided in the same manner as that of suspected drugs including self-medication, Over the Counter medication, herbal medications, etc. with therapy dates. - 3.
+Relevant tests/ laboratory data/ investigation: Mention relevant laboratory tests /investigation data before & after Adverse Events. - 4.
+Other relevant history: The relevant medical history of patient including pre-existing medical conditions (e.g., allergies, pregnancy, smoking, alcohol use, hepatic/ renal dysfunction) and concurrent condition, if any. - 5.
+Seriousness of the event: If, any adverse event is seriousin nature, tick the appropriate reason for seriousness as- - ❖ Death: If, the patient died, mention the cause and date of death. - ❖ Life-threatening: If, the patient was at substantial risk of dying at the time of Adverse Events. - Hospitalization /prolongation of existing hospitalization: If, Adverse Events caused hospitalization or increased the hospital stay of the patient. - ❖ Disability: If, Adverse Events resulted in a substantial disruption of a person's ability to conduct normal life functions. - ❖ Congenital anomaly: If, exposure of the drug/vaccine prior to conception or during pregnancy may have resulted in a birth defect. - Other medically important condition: When the event does not fit to above conditions, but the event may have put the patient at risk and required medical or surgical intervention to prevent any one of the above conditions.

-Unknown: If, the outcome is not known.
+- 6. Outcomes: Tick the outcome of the adverse event at the time of reporting as- - Recovered/resolved: If, the patient recovered/resolved from the adverse event. - Not recovered/ not resolved: If, the patient did not recover/resolve from the adverse event. - ❖ Recovering/ resolving: If, the patient is recovering/resolving from the adverse event. - Fatal: If, the patient died. - Recovered/resolved with sequelae: If, the patient has completely recovered from the adverse event (mention the date of recovery) or recovered with sequelae (e.g., scar). - ❖ Unknown: If, the outcome is not known.

-4.4.6.4 An identifiable reporter (source);
+4.2.6.4 An identifiable reporter (source)

 - ❖ Name & address: A reporter must mention his/her name, address and contact details.
-The identity of the reporter will be maintained confidential. - ❖ Date of report: Mention the date on which he/she reported the AdverseEvents. - Reporter qualification: Qualification of the reporter needs to be mentioned.
+The identity of the reporter will be maintained confidential. - ❖ Date of report: Mention the date on which he/she reported the Adverse Events. - ❖ Reporter qualification: Qualification of the reporter needs to be mentioned.

-4.2.7 Coding of Adverse Event
+4.2.8 Coding of Adverse Event

-For the purpose of ICSR reporting (expedited and periodic) to National Regulatory Authority, Marketing Authorization Holders are required to code Adverse Events, Indication preferably using latest version of MedDRA.
+For the purpose of ICSR reporting (expedited and periodic) to National Regulatory Authority, MAHs are required to code Adverse Events, Indication preferably using latest version of MedDRA.

-4.2.8 Reporting time lines
+4.2.9 Reporting time lines